Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Setup and Assumptions

-Assumption \ref{assump: Kernel, Distance, and Boundary}(i) imposes minimal regularity on the assignment boundary $\B$, which is used to compute integrals as well as to establish uniform results over the univariate submanifold.
-Assumption \ref{assump: Kernel, Distance, and Boundary}(ii) requires the distance function be equivalent (up to constants) to the Euclidean distance.
-Assumption \ref{assump: Kernel, Distance, and Boundary}(iii) imposes standard conditions on the univariate kernel function.
-Assumption \ref{assump: Kernel, Distance, and Boundary}(iv) further restricts (implicitly) the geometry of the boundary $\B$ relative to the kernel and distance functions, ruling out highly irregular boundary shapes leading to regions with too ``few'' data points.
-Lemma SA-1 in the supplemental appendix gives primitive conditions for Assumption \ref{assump: Kernel, Distance, and Boundary}(iv) when $\d(\cdot)$ is the Euclidean norm.
-The conditions imposed by Assumption \ref{assump: Kernel, Distance, and Boundary} are sufficient for uniform (over $\B$) estimation and inference, but some of them can be weakened for pointwise results---see the supplemental appendix.
+Assumption \ref{assump: Kernel, Distance, and Boundary}(i) imposes minimal regularity on the assignment boundary $\B$, which facilitates the evaluation of integrals and the derivation of uniform results over the one-dimensional submanifold.
+Assumption \ref{assump: Kernel, Distance, and Boundary}(ii) requires the distance function to be a metric equivalent (up to constants) to the Euclidean distance.
+Assumption \ref{assump: Kernel, Distance, and Boundary}(iii) imposes standard conditions on the univariate kernel function; for the uniform kernel, the additional VC condition is automatic for Euclidean distance balls and other primitive cases covered by Lemma SA-1 in the supplemental appendix.
+Assumption \ref{assump: Kernel, Distance, and Boundary}(iv) further restricts (implicitly) the geometry of the boundary $\B$ relative to the kernel and distance functions, ruling out highly irregular shapes that would generate regions with too few observations.
+Assumption \ref{assump: Kernel, Distance, and Boundary}(v) ensures that the induced one-dimensional conditional expectations are well defined near the cutoff.
+Lemma SA-2 in the supplemental appendix provides primitive conditions for Assumption \ref{assump: Kernel, Distance, and Boundary}(iv) when $\d(\cdot)$ is the Euclidean norm.
+The conditions imposed by Assumption \ref{assump: Kernel, Distance, and Boundary} are sufficient for uniform (over $\B$) estimation and inference, although some can be weakened for pointwise results; see the supplemental appendix.